johnsogg/cf1/weeks/week-10-debugging/README.md

 to explore ideas, and then come back through and improve it.
 Don't be afraid to forge ahead and "think with your hands" as some people say.

-## In Sum: That Was Too Long?
+## In Sum: Have A Bias Towards Progress

-If you're just starting to code, most of this probably won't resonate.
+If you're just starting to code, most of this probably won't resonate just yet.
 My advice is to embrace the uncertainty and try to stay at the edge of your comfort zone.
 Develop strategies for knowing when to "think" and when to take action.
 When things go wrong: don't panic!
 And there too, you'll need to develop strategies to discover what's wrong, how to fix it, and how to characterize the mistakes so you can pattern match better next time.

 It takes a long time to become a really good programmer, but it can be a lot of fun if you have the right frame of mind as you get there.
+Just have a bias towards making progress, either by "thinking" or by slinging code.